Fight Civil Asset Seizure and Forfeiture

 • seizures by federal agencies usually involve filing a claim for court action (early judicial intervention).

 No matter the circumstances, our civil asset forfeiture attorneys fight for the immediate return of your money or property.
-In civil asset forfeiture cases, we represent innocent owners, including innocent lienholders. spouses, and landlords.
+In civil asset forfeiture cases, we represent victims, innocent owners, bailees, lineholders, holders of a mortgage, spouses, and landlords.

 Attorney for Asset Forfeiture Cases in Tampa, FL